In a nutshell

 Victoria & Albert Museum

-The Victoria & Albert Museum is another art museum, but it focuses on the manufacturing process and craftsmanship of the art pieces.
+The Victoria & Albert Museum focuses on the craftsmanship and design process behind art.

-You can admire oriental carpets, jewelry, clothes by famous designers, as well as oil sketches, statues and weapons from different cultures and eras.
+Here you’ll find oriental carpets, jewelry, fashion by famous designers, along with oil sketches, statues and weapons from different cultures and centuries.

 free